 On his first day in office, Governor Edwards’ signed an executive order to expand Medicaid to provide healthcare for working people in Louisiana.
 That decision brought $1.85 billion federal tax dollars back home to Louisiana that were otherwise being sent to other states, is responsible for more than 19,000 jobs, and cut our uninsured rate in half.
 Those numbers pale in comparison to the lives that are being saved.

-480,000 working Louisianans have enrolled in Medicaid Expansion.
-61,000 are women who have received breast cancer screenings.
-11,000 are Louisianans who had colon cancer averted after a screening.
-12,000 are Louisianans now receiving treatment for previously undiagnosed diabetes.
-74,000 are Louisianans now receiving Mental Health services.
-And 14,000 are Louisianans receiving substance abuse services.
+More than 450,000 working Louisianans have enrolled in Medicaid Expansion.
+73,000 are women who have received breast cancer screenings.
+13,000 are Louisianans who had colon cancer averted after a screening.
+15,000 are Louisianans now receiving treatment for previously undiagnosed diabetes.
+89,000 are Louisianans now receiving Mental Health services.
+And 17,000 are Louisianans receiving substance abuse services.
 And thanks to Medicaid Expansion, Louisiana hasn’t seen a single rural hospital close its doors.
-That’s why Governor Edwards says expanding Medicaid was the easiest big decision he’s made as governor.

 Governor Edwards is also standing up to fight efforts to take away your healthcare.
 He has opposed litigation that would seek to undo Medicaid Expansion and take away protections for 850,000 Louisianans who have pre-existing medical conditions.
 And in case efforts to take away those protections are successful, Governor Edwards supports a bipartisan solution to write protections for Louisianans with pre-existing conditions into state law.

-Since Governor Edwards took office, his administration has secured more than one-hundred major economic development projects, including the largest in Louisiana history.
-Those projects have brought more than $30 billion in new capital investment and nearly thirty-thousand new permanent jobs.
-Louisiana’s economy is now bigger than it’s ever been, according to the federal Bureau of Economic Analysis.
+Since Governor Edwards took office, his administration has secured more than 160 major economic development projects, including the largest in Louisiana history.
+Those projects have brought $40 billion in new capital investment and more than 30,000 new permanent jobs.
+Louisiana’s economy is now bigger than it’s ever been, according to the U.S. Bureau of Economic Analysis.
 In 2018, Louisiana reached its lowest unemployment rate in a decade.
 And the number of people working in Louisiana is near record-high levels.

 Under Governor Edwards, Louisiana is attracting new companies and industries that are diversifying Louisiana’s economy.
 He believes the key to a strong economy is a well-educated and job-ready workforce.
 After suffering the largest disinvestment in the country under the previous administration, Gov. Edwards and the legislature stabilized funding for higher education.
 His administration is making targeted investments in education to help Louisiana’s young people fill the thousands of good-paying jobs created by technology companies like DXC in New Orleans and CGI in Lafayette.